riceissa/issarice.com/wiki/vim.md

 -   2020-05-29 (NVIM v0.4.3): in urxvt under tmux, if I open neovim and then close it, the cursor in bash starts blinking. (the cursor in urxvt is normally just a box that never blinks.)

+-   2020-08-24: I think the popup screen when running `:FZF` looks slightly nicer in vim than on neovim.

+On the other hand, here are some things I like better in Neovim/where vim has bugs:

+- Fugitive's `:Gpush` command makes the cmdheight go up randomly until I clear the screen with CTRL-L. In general, Gpush leaves screen artefacts and hides the cursor and does annoying things.
+- opening/closing vim is slower, and got much slower recently for some reason.
+In Neovim startup/closing time is very fast.

 # Some intuitions

 I began using Vim at the latest in the summer of 2011.